 A 301 Redirect is the Most Common Type and Signals a Page has Moved

-Most redirects are 301 types that handle content moves to different pages and URLs on or off the site, perhaps to a new website.
+Most redirects are 301’s.
+This redirect handles content moves to different pages and URLs on or off the site, perhaps even to a new website.

 E-commerce sites use a lot of 301 redirects as they move products around to different parts of the website.
 As an example, a new product might be featured on a page for new products.
 After a few weeks, it gets moved to another page where it’s featured with similar or complementary products.
 Finally, when a new version is about to be released, it might be moved to a sales page to clear it out of stock.

-There are a number of WordPress redirect plugins that can simplify this process.
+Several WordPress redirect plugins can simplify this process.
 These plugins will also work on WooComerce websites as well.

 A 302 Redirect Indicates a Temporary Move